muratkars/katacoda-scenarios/openebs-intro/intro.md

-Welcome to your first OpenEBS Scenario!
+# Welcome to your first OpenEBS Scenario!

 In this scenario you will learn how to provide persistent storage for stateful application on Kubernetes.

-Now click on Continue to get started!
+Now click on **Start Scenario** to get started!

 **Note:**
 There are few ways to install OpenEBS.
 In this scenario we will install OpenEBS and demo workloads from OpenEBS GitHub repo.